 Extra large air cooled reflector manufacturers usually recommend 600 or 1000 watt bulbs.
-250 and 400 watt bulbs will also work but you have to make sure the light is as close to the plants as possible.
+Lower wattage bulbs may work but you have to make sure the light is as close to the plants as possible.

 Air Filter or Air Purifier: Making sure the air in the grow room is clean will be of paramount importance to medical marijuana patients.
 It might not be a priority for recreational users but it should still be important.